Before you decide on scenario planning

 Ideas generated along the axes tend to overlap in some respects.
 Actions, for instance, suggested in the top part of the scenario matrix may have commonalities, as do those along the bottom.
 The same is true for the left and right of the matrix.
 This creates a set of ideas, actions or decision choices that may prove robust, meaning that they appear in more than one quadrant.
 If they appear in three or more, they may be so robust that they suggest, perhaps demand, immediate action—leading participants to ask: “If we can’t imagine a future where this doesn’t make sense, then why aren’t we already doing it?”
-They can then explore constraints and other actions that would create greater degrees of freedom, leading to “permission” to implement the idea (which will likely take place outside of the scenario planning workshop).
+They can then explore contingencies and other actions that would create greater degrees of freedom, leading to “permission” to implement the idea (which will likely take place outside of the scenario planning workshop).

 Late in the second workshop, people start consolidating information, discovering patterns, and considering what they will do after the session ends: how they will take the outcomes of the plan back and integrate them with their strategic and tactical plans.

 What you may be feeling after the second workshop

 At the end of the second workshop, you should feel a sense of accomplishment.
 You have now used the scenarios to recommend concrete actions.
 The scenarios have helped you be more open to possibilities, more creative, and more strategic.
 You have imagined things over the last two days that you might not have imagined had you not participated in this workshop.

 You may also feel overwhelmed because going through a scenario process creates more data in an already data-rich world.
-The observations, implications, and recommended actions may not yet have a home your strategic framework.
+The observations, implications, and recommended actions may not yet have a home in your strategic framework.
 What you see ahead of you is not just the new world of work, but new work.
 This workshop is the beginning of a journey, not a destination.
-So take a deep breath and get a good night’s sleep, and then read the next section.
+So, take a deep breath and get a good night’s sleep, and then read the next section.

 Exercising the future